Astronomical distances and velocities and special relativity: Conclusion

 \section{Conclusion}

-We have shown that some primary special relativity effects, which are believed to be hardly detectable in everyday life, like time dilation, relativistic Doppler effect and length contraction, should tangibly and spectacularly show up here on the Earth on ordinary observations of known astronomical phenomena (e.g.~matter ejected at high velocity from distant galaxies), also when the observations involve astronomical systems moving with very low relative velocities ($v\ll c$), but placed at huge distances $d$ from us (with $d/c^2\gtrsim 1\,$s$^2$/m).
-In that regard, we have offered two examples: the first involves the so-called Andromeda paradox and the second, inter alia, calls into question the standard special relativity interpretation of muon lifetime ``dilation'' when the phenomenon is analyzed from the muon perspective.
+We have shown that some primary special relativity effects, which are believed to be hardly detectable in everyday life, like time dilation, relativistic Doppler effect, and length contraction, should tangibly and spectacularly show up here on the Earth: they should occur in ordinary observations of known astronomical phenomena, also when the observations involve astronomical systems that move with very low relative velocities ($v\ll c$) but are placed at huge distances $d$ from us (with $d/c^2\gtrsim 1\,$s$^2$/m).
+In that regard, we have offered two examples: the first involves the so-called Andromeda paradox, and the second, inter alia, calls into question the standard special relativity explanation of the muon lifetime dilation when the phenomenon is analyzed from muon's perspective.
 These two examples ultimately imply that if special relativity consequences (basically the consequences deriving from the application of the Lorentz transformations) are real physical consequences, then the observable Universe should appear very differently from what we actually see every clear night.
-Unfortunately, none of the effects we have described in this paper, and that necessarily and strictly follows from special relativity, seems to have been ever observed.
-Thus, we guess, there are concrete elements to believe that something is actually not as it should be in the physical interpretation of Lorentz transformations and in the allegedly real physical consequences of special relativity.
+Unfortunately, none of the effects described in this paper, and that necessarily and strictly follows from special relativity, seem to have been ever observed.
+Thus, there are concrete elements to believe that something is actually not as it should be in the physical interpretation of Lorentz transformations and the allegedly real physical consequences of special relativity.
 A discussion on this last aspect from different standpoints can be found in~\cite{prob}.
 We want to end this paper with two quotes from the renowned physicist Mendel Sachs that appear to be particularly pertinent here:

 \begin{quote} ``I believe that Einstein's identification of the Lorentz transformation with a {\em physical cause-effect} relation, and the subsequent conclusion about asymmetric ageing, {\em was a flaw}, not in the theory of relativity itself, [...], but rather {\em a flaw in the reasoning that Einstein used in this particular study}--leading him to an inconsistency with the meaning of space and time, according to his own theory.~\cite{sc}''~[emphasis added] \end{quote}